esmailmb/employee-tracker/README.md

 1. Run `node employee-trucker.js` to start the application
 2. Select from the menu to view, add, remove, or update employees, roles, departments, or managers

+## Demo

+1. See demo of application
+2. Images of application is uploaded as well.

 ## Tool & Resources
 ---